jhu-digital-manuscripts/rosa2/rosa-website/rosa-website-impl/README.md

 * Webapp folder for web.xml, crossdomain.xml, module CSS and module HTML
 * HTML pages should be placed somewhere, either in resources or webapp folder

+## web.xml
+Several items MUST be included in the `web.xml`

+* The welcome-file should be set to the GWT module HTML page
+* A context-param must be included: archive-path, with a value equal to the desired archive path
+* FsiServlet, ArchiveDataServlet, and remote_logging servlet must all be made visible

 ##Adding new page
 A new page in this site needs several classes created before it can be added to the web application.